chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 Since the launch, more than 60 organizations have shown their support to various Eclipse IoT projects.

-With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing adopters for all our projects.
+With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing Adopters for all our projects.

 This will allow us to create additionnal Adopters page for our Working Group.
 We plan on creating one for [Eclipse Cloud Development Tools](https://ecdtools.eclipse.org/) before the end of the year.